How to file your income taxes

 You may also need to fill in a tax return and pay income tax if you have moved abroad in the last year and worked as self-employed in the UK or earned any untaxed income in the tax year preceding your move.

-You can claim the following allowances to offset your UK tax bill:
+No, you probably won’t have to pay taxes on the same income twice!
+You can claim the following allowances to offset your UK tax bill as an international:

 • Double-tax relief if any of your income is taxed twice (by the UK and also by your country of residence) as long as your country of residence has a double-taxation agreement with the UK

-There are many ways that you can look to lessen your UK tax liabilities when you move abroad.
+There are many ways that you can look to lessen your tax liabilities in the UK when you move abroad.
 Beyond maintaining a non-resident status, you can:

 • Ensure that you hold any immovable assets situated in the UK: For example, property, in joint names with your spouse/partner for tax mitigation